Air Freight Pricing – What they Do Not Tell You

 In the face of this prevailing business challenge, it’s still possible to move your products by air – with the correct information.

-In this article, we’ll go over the air freight products and regular air freight terms that affect or help you choose the appropriate pricing when forwarding air freight.
+This article, we’ll go over the air freight products and regular air freight terms that affect or help you choose the appropriate pricing when forwarding air freight.

 The Major Forms of Air Freight

-When dealing with air freight, logistics companies offer a variety of services to individuals and businesses.
+When dealing with air freight, logistics companies offer variety of services to individuals and businesses.
 These typically come in three (3) service levels; Standard, Premium, and Express shipping.

 As you would expect, these products mainly differ by costs and speed of delivery.
 Let’s briefly go over each one.